- Call 911 in a serious medical emergency

 - Report your injury to your supervisor immediately

-- Your supervisor along with your HR Representative must complete a Vermont State Employee's Workers' Compensation Report online as soon as possible, but no later than 72 hours following the injury.
-Your completed Report will be transmitted to PMA.
-An adjuster from PMA will be contacting you to discuss the claim.
+- Your supervisor must complete a Vermont State Employee's Workers' Compensation Report online as soon as possible, but no later than 72 hours following the injury.
+Your completed report will be transmitted to CorVel.
+An adjuster from CorVel will be contacting you to discuss the claim.

-- Call or email Risk Management to discuss any safety concerns who will discuss with PMA's loss control department for follow up.
+- Call or email Risk Management to discuss any safety concerns who will discuss with CorVel's loss control department for follow up.

 Who should report the injury?